hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 Infrastructure as Code
 -------------------------
 <br><br>
 Terraform Enterprise can directly integrate with source code repos in GitHub Enteprise, Gitlab, and Bitbucket.
-This allows you to build simple devops workflows with code reviews, testing and approvals.
+This allows you to build simple DevOps workflows with code reviews, testing and approvals.

 Until now all our code changes have been done on our workstation.
 Let's upgrade our workspace to use the repository fork we created earlier.